-Like managing your kids through rules, the restrictions set by parents when their child is young enable the child to establish internal boundaries (self-control) later on.
-When parents allow individuality, children get a sense of direction.
+Like managing your kids through rules, the restrictions set by mom and dad when their child is young enable the child to establish internal boundaries (self-control) later on.
+When you allow individuality, children get a sense of direction.
 Autonomous, positive living needs both.
-You can be searching for common parental errors, assuming that the motivation for individuality is disobedience or rebellion.
-You can assist parents in recognizing that it is natural to wish to be in control instead of being controlled by another.
+You can be searching for common errors, assuming that the motivation for individuality is disobedience or rebellion.
+You can assist folks in recognizing that it is natural to wish to be in control instead of being controlled by another.

 Clearly Explain Your Decisions And Rules

-Responsible parents have standards for their children to meet.
+Responsible adults have standards for their children to meet.
 Still, these are not probably obvious to their children – perhaps even their teens – because of their lesser experiences in life and varying priorities.
-Parents are inclined to explain to their children and under-explain to the teenagers overly, but it is still important to note that explaining greatly helps stimulate cooperation.
-When a child knows why his parents want something accomplished, he is most likely to oblige.
+Moms and dads are inclined to explain to their children and under-explain to the teenagers overly, but it is still important to note that explaining greatly helps stimulate cooperation.
+When a child knows why his folks want something accomplished, he is most likely to oblige.

-When the rules established differ from day to day (or case to case), children’s misconducts are the parent’s responsibility, not the children’s.
-Consistency is the parents’ most crucial disciplinary instrument, appropriately polished by well-defined identification of the parents’ non-negotiable rules.
+When the rules established differ from day to day (or case to case), children’s misconducts are the adult’s responsibility, not the children’s.
+Consistency is the folks’ most crucial disciplinary instrument, appropriately polished by well-defined identification of the parents’ non-negotiable rules.
 The more the parents’ influence is grounded on wisdom and not power, the lesser the kids will challenge it.
 Being inconsistent confuses the children.